-Saint Berchtold’s Day is a tradition dating at least to the 14th Century A.D. and is attested not only in parts of Switzerland but also in Liechtenstein and Alsace.
-The connection is that these are, primarily, areas once inhabited by the Alemanni, a Germanic tribe.
-The descendants of the Alemanni still live in many of these regions.
+Saint Berchtold’s Day falls on 2 January each year.
+Saint Berchtold’s Day is a tradition dating at least to the 14th Century A.D. and is in the historical record not only in parts of Switzerland but also in Liechtenstein and Alsace.

 Despite the “Saint” in the name of the holiday, history does not inform us of any Saint Berchtold.
-The word may have been added simply out of habit, seeing as so many other holidays are dedicated to the remembrance of some saint or other and because the meaning of “berchtold” became obscure.
+The word may have been added simply out of habit, seeing as so many other holidays are dedicated to the remembrance of saints and because the meaning of “berchtold” became obscure.

-However, the truth seems likely to be those who say that “berchtold” is an old High-German equivalent of “Epiphany.”
+However, it is likely that “berchtold” is an old High-German equivalent of “Epiphany.”
 The day was likely the local name for the Roman Catholic feast of Epiphany, which occurred on “the 12th Day of Christmas” to commemorate when the Three Magi were thought to have visited the baby Jesus.
 This theory accounts for why the celebration of Saint Berchtold’s Day waned following the Swiss Reformation, for Protestants disfavoured celebrating Epiphany.
-And the tweaking of the date to January 2nd seems to have been a way of compensating for the loss of a holiday and giving a day during which to relax and recover from the celebrations on New Year’s Day.
+And the tweaking of the date to 2 January seems to have been a way of compensating for the loss of a holiday.